JGrana01/huetil/README.md

 ```
 ## Notes

-The **set** command always turns the light or group **on**.
+The **set** command always turns the light or group **on** if they are off.

 There are numerous ways to set the color of a light or group.
-You can set "color", hue and saturation (hue sat), xy or color temperature (ct).
+You can set "color", hue and saturation (hue sat), xy, color temperature (ct) or RGB values.

 If multiple methods are used then the Hue applies a priority: xy > ct > hue saturation.
+_Note_ RGB is converted by _huetil_ to xy - it has the same priority as xy.

 ## There are also a set of utilty commands.
 ```